Memory | Identity | Becoming | Affect | Perception Science/Technology | Digital Interaction/Activism Sustainability | Place | Heritage | Material

 Rosa Maria Pinho de Oliveira

-- to develop, explore and stimulate research activities in artistic and technological areas implicit in the visual and performing art practices of the members of the broader group of researchers and collaborators;
+– Develop, explore and stimulate research activities and outcomes in artistic and technological areas that underlie the visual and performing arts practices of the members of the broad group of researchers and collaborators;